Professor Hemant Pandit

 Profile

-Hemant has pursued a career in translational research in Orthopaedics, having previously worked in Oxford for the 16 years, and is particularly interested in hip and knee arthroplasty.
-He completed his DPhil in knee kinematics and was first to describe the problems associated with metal-on-metal hips (pseudotumours).
-Hemant's contributions in the fields of arthroplasty, enhanced peri-operative recovery, teaching and training medics and paramedics are well recognised.
-He has also made a significant contribution towards teaching and capacity building in the low/middle-income countries of Asia and Africa.
-He has published more than 250 scientific articles and book chapters.
+I have pursued a career in translational research in Orthopaedics, having previously worked in Oxford for 16 years, and I am particularly interested in hip and knee arthroplasty.
+I completed my DPhil in knee kinematics and was first to describe the problems associated with metal-on-metal hips (pseudotumours).
+My contributions in the fields of arthroplasty, enhanced peri-operative recovery, teaching and training medics and paramedics are well recognised.
+I have also made a significant contribution towards teaching and capacity building in the low/middle-income countries of Asia and Africa.
+I have published more than 250 scientific articles and book chapters.

-Hemant also holds the title of Professor of Orthopaedic Surgery with the University of Oxford.
-He collaborates with various colleagues both nationally as well as internationally and is a member of various National Joint Registry (NJR) subcommittees.
+I also hold the title of Professor of Orthopaedic Surgery with the University of Oxford.
+I collaborate with various colleagues both nationally as well as internationally and am a member of various National Joint Registry (NJR) subcommittees.

-Hemant is keen to expand research in the fields of translational and basic science research in musculoskeletal sciences, surrogate measures including sensors, kinematics and RSA, biomedical engineering, international health with particular reference to MSK issues in the low/middle-income countries and patient outcome measures.
-He welcomes collaborations with colleagues in the University of Leeds, regionally, nationally as well a internationally.
+I am keen to expand research in the fields of translational and basic science research in musculoskeletal sciences, surrogate measures including implantable and wearable sensors, kinematics and RSA, biomedical engineering, pain management, international health with particular reference to MSK issues in the low/middle-income countries and patient outcome measures.
+I welcome collaborations with colleagues in the University of Leeds, regionally, nationally as well a internationally.

 Responsibilities